mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab3.rst

 |

-.. note:: A traffic generator located on the *Ubuntu Lamp Server* server, is sending good traffic every minutes to the virtual servers.
+.. note:: A traffic generator located on the *Ubuntu Lamp Server* server, is sending good traffic every minute to the virtual servers.

 Paula can update Application Health Alert Rules by clicking on the Health Icon on the top left of the Application Dashboard.